Pennsylvania Hall (Philadelphia)

-Pennsylvania Hall, "one of the most commodious and splendid buildings in the city," was an abolitionist venue in Philadelphia, Pennsylvania, built in 1837–38.
-It was a "Temple of Free Discussion", where antislavery, women's rights, and other reform lecturers could be heard.
+Pennsylvania Hall, "one of the most commodious and splendid buildings in the city," was an abolitionist venue in Philadelphia, built in 1837–38.
+It was a "Temple of Free Discussion," where antislavery, women's rights, and other reform lecturers could be heard.
 Four days after it opened it was destroyed by arson, the work of an anti-abolitionist mob.
-Except for the burning of the White House and the Capitol during the War of 1812, it was the worst case of arson in American history up to that date.

 This was only six months after the murder of Rev. Elijah P. Lovejoy by a pro-slavery mob in Illinois, a free state.
 The abolitionist movement consequently became stronger.
 The process repeated itself with Pennsylvania Hall; the movement gained strength because of the outrage the burning caused.
 Abolitionists realized that in some places they would be met with violence.
 The country became more polarized.

 Building name and purpose

-Located at 109 N. Sixth Street, the site was "symbolically and strategically ideal".
+Located at 109 N. 6th Street in Philadelphia, the site was "symbolically and strategically ideal."
 It was near where the United States was born, where the Declaration of Independence and the Constitution were created.
 It was also in the middle of the Philadelphia Quaker community, so active in the beginnings of the abolition of slavery and in aiding fugitives.

 Considering the organization that built it, the offices and stores located there, and the meetings held during the four days of its use, the new building was clearly intended to have an abolitionist focus.
 But to name it "Abolition Hall" would have been reckless and provocative.
 "Pennsylvania Hall" was a neutral alternative.
 "The Board of Managers took pains to make clear that the hall was not exclusively for the use of abolitionists.
 It was to be open on an equal basis for rental by any groups 'for any purpose not of an immoral character'."

 Construction

-The Hall was built by the Pennsylvania Anti-Slavery Society "because abolitionists had such a difficult time finding space for their meetings".
+The Hall was built by the Pennsylvania Anti-Slavery Society "because abolitionists had such a difficult time finding space for their meetings."
 The building was designed by architect Thomas Somerville Stewart; it was his first major building.

 To finance construction a joint-stock company was created.
 Two thousand people bought $20 shares, raising over $40,000.
 Others donated material and labor.

+In January, 1838, Theodore Dwight Weld declined an offer to deliver "an address" upon the building's opening.